DigiScore/digiscore.github.io/pages/cards_rapid_prototyping.md

 ## Think quick and be inventive

-This requires you to be amazingly creative and inventive.
+The agile dev process requires you to be amazingly creative and inventive.
 The priority is to turn your digital score into music, and in doing so find the *TRUTH* of the experience by testing out the core communications system of your digital score.

-Obviously, given the timescale, you cannot develop a new AI, or design the specific game environment in Unity, so you need to use rapid prototyping and Wizard of Oz'ing to realise your idea into a quick and dirty working model (explained below).
+Obviously, given the timescale, you cannot develop a new AI, or design the specific game environment in Unity, so you need to use rapid prototyping and Wizard of Oz'ing to realise your idea into a quick and dirty working model (explained [HERE](https://medium.com/@leegina/wizard-of-oz-prototyping-a6-1feb745e8813) and below).
 Put your musician(s) into it (don't worry about the simplicity of the experiment - tell them your vision and let them imagine their way through it).

 Invent imaginative ways to represent your idea quickly, and effectively that are also fun and playful.
 For example, you